Zahra120/nycda-backend-exam/README.md

 when we send something to server through the form , to make it  readable for server we use middleware and it will be saved in req.body object.

 ### 6 - What is the difference in terms of parsing a data received from a web form with POST or an AJAX POST request?
-I don't understand this one.

 ### 7 - Why do we use methodOverride middleware ?
 because the form html by default , doesn't accept put action and delete action, we use this middleware, to make put and delete works on the form.